ibrathesheriff/sheriffs-jailhouse/content/episodes/they-say-computer-science-is-about-software.md

 ![Optiplex 7010 Dell memory slots](/episodes/breaking-computers/memory-slots.png)

 ### 3. The Dell Optiplex 7010 has four memory slots, remove the memory, and switch slots.
-So this is the moment I totaly made my waranty void.
+So this is the moment I totally made my warranty void.
 Oops...
+I put the evidence on the web as well, just wow!

 ![Fixing the memory slot placement](/episodes/breaking-computers/void-the-warranty.png)